PHIL-101 Problems in Philosophy

 PHIL-310 Philosophy of Science

 Investigates the logic of the scientific method, the history of scientific thought, and the philosophical underpinnings of modern science.
 Focuses on developing an understanding of the nature, origins, and growth of modern science and the application of scientific knowledge to human affairs.
+Prerequisites: One course in philosophy and junior standing.

 PHIL-312 Epistemology-Theories of Knowledge